luciagonzalezdm/nanoexp-digitalbank/tests/login_tests_documentation.md

 2. Should log in to the demo account using enter key.
 Check if the 'Enter' key on the keyboard is working properly on the login page.
 Make access easy.

-3.Should deny access and show error message.
+3. Should deny access and show error message.
 The opposite way, important in terms of security: Verify that it isn't possible to access using a invalid username and invalid password.
 Must report the error with a clear and intuitive message.

 4. Should deny access when the fields are empty.